honeycombio/intro-to-o11y-nodejs/README.md

 If you use [VSCode devcontainers](https://code.visualstudio.com/docs/remote/containers-tutorial), open the directory in VSCode and choose "Reopen in container" when it offers.
 Or run the "Reopen in container" command.

-Otherwise, you'll need npm installed.
+Otherwise, you'll need Node.js 14+ and npm installed.

 Either way, get to a shell prompt and: